 |Locking Mechanism||Mid-shaft Lever||Handle LeverLock||Handle LeverLock||"Performance" Snap Button||Handle LeverLock|

 The iGK Pure Carbon impressed testers, as it was both lightweight and highly portable.
 This paddle excelled in both our performance metric, but it fell far behind other models when it came to adjustability and locking mechanism performance.
 While some testers did not think this product's locking mechanism was a deal-breaker, others did.
 Read on to find out more.

 While this model did not fare well in the overall scoring metric, this was due in large part to its low scores in adjustability and locking mechanism, which were weighted heavily in this review.
 However, it performed very well in other areas, so if you determine that the locking mechanism of this paddle doesn't bother you, this could be the paddle for you.

 Despite its locking mechanism debacles, the iGK managed to receive a high score for performance.
-This model's large rectangular blade moved water well on both forward and backward strokes, and users felt that the light weight of the paddle contributed to a more pleasant experience on the water.
-Additionally, this model did not have wiggle in the handle where the shaft section met the blade section.
+This model's large rectangular blade moved water well on both forward and backward strokes, and users felt that the lightweight of the paddle contributed to a more pleasant experience on the water.
+Additionally, this model did not have a wiggle in the handle where the shaft section met the blade section.

 This paddle, made of all carbon, weighed in at 1.5 pounds, making it one of the lighter paddles in our test.

 The iGK did not score well in this metric.
 With a Family Adjustment adjustment system, the iGK adjusts by lifting a lever that is on the handle and which releases tension, allowing the handle end of the shaft to move, creating a longer or shorter distance.